icenando/Italian_Consulate/README.markdown

 4. You don't need to do anything else: the app will automatically check for available appointments the following month (as the current month is always booked up).
 It does this every 25 seconds.
    If a free slot is found, a voice message will be played in your computer, and you'll receive an SMS.
 You will then have to login and manually complete the booking directly on the consulate's website.
    &nbsp;
-<h2>LIMITATIONS</h2>
-<p>The code does not crack the captcha, so you will need to re-run the code every time this happens (usually each two hours).
-Still, this is better than having to manually refresh the page and check the dates each 25 seconds.</p>

 <br>
 <h2>LICENSE</h2>
 <p><a href='https://choosealicense.com/licenses/gpl-3.0/'>GNU GPLv3</a></p>